The buckling load of cylindrical shells under axial compression depends on the cross-section curvature

+This analysis to some extent gave an explanation to the fact of sensitivity of the buckling load to load imperfections.
+Also, a somewhat less rigorous argument in [\ref{bib:Gra.Har.2}] demonstrated why one should expect the buckling load to drop to $h^{3/2}$ in the presence of some small dimples in the shell.

 Our task in the present work is the analysis of the "sensitivity to imperfections" problem for some other kind of shape imperfections, that are diversions from the perfect cylindrical shell.
-Namely, we will consider cylindrical shells that are non-circular but have convex cross sections: Two main families will be analyzed. \begin{itemize} \item[(i)] The first family contains cylinders with convex cross sections that have uniformly positive curvature (when regarded from the exterior of the curve). \item[(ii)] The second family contains cylinders with convex cross sections that have uniformly positive curvature (when regarded from the exterior of the curve) except from finitely many points, where the curvature vanishes. \end{itemize} Note that in both cases the cylinder cross-section does not have to have any geometric symmetry property, but rather only has to be convex with some imposed curvature condition.
+Namely, we will consider cylindrical shells, generated by cylindrical surfaces, that are non-circular but have convex cross sections: Two main families will be analyzed. \begin{itemize} \item[(i)] The first family contains cylindrical surfaces with convex cross sections that have uniformly positive curvature (when regarded from the exterior of the curve).
+An illustrative example of such a curve is given in the left half of Figure 2. \item[(ii)] The second family contains cylindrical suraces with convex cross sections that have uniformly positive curvature (when regarded from the exterior of the curve) except from finitely many points on the curve, where the curvature vanishes.
+An illustrative example of such a curve is given in the right half of Figure 2. \end{itemize}

+Note that in both cases the cylinder cross-section does not have to have any geometric symmetry property, but rather only has to be convex with some imposed curvature condition.